davosmith/moodle-uploadpdf/README.txt

 ==Installation==

+Note: this plugin needs PHP 5.2.0 (or above) for the JSON library.

 1. Download and install GhostScript ( http://pages.cs.wisc.edu/~ghost )
   - or install from standard respositories, if using Linux.
   Under Windows, do not install to a path with a space in it - that